Pest control hub

 Erect clumping perennial grass, reaching almost 2m tall.
 Leaves are up to 2cm wide.
-Creeping rhizomes, can form mats that are attached at the bank but floating in deeper water.
-Flowers spring-summer; flower heads are up to 45cm long, branched, with spikelets yellow-green with purple tinge.
-Seeds small, dark brown, summer-autumn.
+Creeping rhizomes can form mats that are attached at the bank but floating in deeper water.
+Flowers spring through to summer and the flower heads are up to 45cm long, branched, with spikelets yellow-green with a purple tinge.
+Seeds are small, dark brown through summer-autumn.

-Still and slow-moving eutrophic water bodies including wetlands, streams and drains, in water up to approximately 1-1.5m deep.
+Reed sweet grass prefers still and slow moving, nutrient and mineral enriched water bodies including wetlands, drains and streams in a water depth up to approximately 1-1.5m deep.
 It doesn’t tolerate heavy frost or full shade, but will grow in light shade.
 Positively associated with soil nitrogen and phosphorous.
 Prefers silt and other soft substrates.
 Temperate climate species.

 Why is it a problem?

 History of invasiveness overseas.
 High variation in responsiveness to nutrient availability compared to New Zealand native sedges, facilitating rapid biomass accumulation and competitive advantage under high nutrient conditions.
 Grazing tolerant, but spread can be accelerated by release of grazing pressure.
-Less competitive under dense, woody vegetation.
+Less competitive under dense and woody vegetation.